Paulius0112/aws-solution-architect-associate/ec2.md

     7. A mac address
     8. A source/destination check flag
     9. Description
+- You can attach a network interface (ENI) to an EC2 instance in the following ways —
+    1. When it's running.
+Hot attach.
+    2. When it's stopped.
+Warm attach.
+    3. When the instance is being launched.
+Cold attach.

 - *EN - Enhanced networking*.
 Uses single root I/O virtualization to provide high-performance networking capabilities on supported instance types
     1. Provides higher I/O performance and lower CPU utilization when compared to traditional virtualised network interface.
 Provides higher bandwidth, packet per second performance and lower inter-instance latencies.
 There is no additional charge for using enhanced networking, but EC2 must support it.